SeanPesce/DXMD-Translations/README.md

 ## Installation
 Copy **version.dll**, **DXMD_Mod.ini**, and **strings.json** into the `\retail\` directory (usually `C:\Program Files (x86)\Steam\SteamApps\common\Deus Ex Mankind Divided\retail`).

+**Note:** The [latest MSVC Redistributable](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist) must be installed to run this mod.
+If you get an error about a missing `vcruntime140_1.dll`, you probably don't have it installed.

 ## Default key-binds
 None yet.